Jordan Hasay

-Jordan Melissa Hasay (born September 21, 1991) is an American distance runner.
-She grew up in Arroyo Grande, California, and attended Mission College Preparatory High School in San Luis Obispo.
-She was unanimously selected 2008 Girls High School Athlete of the Year by the voting panel at Track and Field News.
+Jordan Melissa Hogan (née Hasay) (born September 21, 1991) is an American distance runner.
+She attended Mission College Preparatory High School in San Luis Obispo and was unanimously selected 2008 Girls High School Athlete of the Year by the voting panel at Track and Field News.
 In March 2009, she became the ninth high school athlete and third woman on the cover of Track and Field News magazine.

-She attended the University of Oregon, where she studied business administration and competed on the cross country and track and field teams earning 18 All-American honors, 2011 Mile and 3,000 meters NCAA titles.
+Hogan attended the University of Oregon, where she studied business administration and competed on the cross country and track and field teams earning 18 All-American honors, 2011 Mile and 3,000 meters NCAA titles.

+Personal life

 Her father was a high school basketball star in Pennsylvania, and her mother was a national level swimmer in her native England.
-Jordan Hasay is no longer coached by Alberto Salazar due to his suspension.

-Running career
+In 2023, Jordan married and moved to Mechanicsburg, Pennsylvania, starting a coaching and consulting business.

+Career

 Before high school

 Before entering high school, Hasay twice set the USATF Junior Olympics Youth record in the 1500 meter run, first setting the record in 2004 with a time of 4:34.02 and setting it again in 2005 with a time of 4:28.61.
 She also twice set the USATF Junior Olympics Youth record in the 3000 meter run, first setting the record in 2004 with a time of 9:48.77 and setting it again in 2005 with a time of 9:35.12.

 She went to St. Patricks Catholic School, and she ran in the San Luis Distance Club youth program, where she was coached by Jim Barodte.